ficusjs/ficusjs/site/app/src/docs/composition.md

 import { createComponent, withStore } from 'https://unpkg.com/ficusjs?module'

-// import the renderer and html tagged template literal from the lit-html library import { render as renderer, html } from 'https://unpkg.com/lit-html?module'
+// import the renderer and html tagged template literal from the lit-html library import { html, renderer } from 'https://unpkg.com/ficusjs-renderers@latest/dist/lit-html.js'

 // import a single store or object of stores from a local file import { store } from './store.js'